Event Calendar 2022

-On an Earthworm, how can you tell which end is the head and which end is the tail?
+How can you tell which end is an earthworm's head and which end is the tail?

 Tickle it in the middle and see which end laughs.

-Educational Programs of the A&M AgriLife Extension Service are open to all people without regard to race, color, religion, sex, national origin, age, disability, genetic information or veteran status.
-The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating
+Texas A&M AgriLife Extension provides equal opportunities in its programs and employment to all persons, regardless of race, color, sex, religion, national origin, disability, age, genetic information, veteran status, sexual orientation, or gender identity.
+The Texas A&M University system, U.S. Department of Agriculture, and the County Commissioners Courts Cooperating.

 Join Us in the Garden